allentayloriii/calendar-assistant/README.md

    npm run dev
    ```

 The app will be available at [http://localhost:5173](http://localhost:5173).
+All users are anonymous and taken directly to the calendar page.

 ## Natural Language Examples